-The following procedure provides the steps for a student to file a complaint/grievance/appeal about the conduct of a faculty member, other TMCC employee, or student, about a matter that is related to the discrimination or harassment of the student based on the student's race, color, religion, gender, national origin, age, disability, or veteran's status relative to employment.
+The following procedure provides the steps for a student to file a complaint/grievance about the conduct of a faculty member, other TMCC employee, or student, about a matter that is related to the discrimination or harassment of the student based on the student's race, color, religion, gender, national origin, age, disability, or veteran's status relative to employment.

-- 1. The student first contacts TMCC's President, Vice President, or Human Resource Manager to provide a written description of the discrimination or harassment activity causing the complaint/grievance.
-This contact must take place within 14 days of the date of the action. - 2.
-The Human Resource Manager will meet with the person who is the subject of the complaint/grievance to document, in written form, information about the incident.
-This meeting must take place within 7 college days of the filing of the complaint/grievance - 3.
-Additional persons who may be witnesses or observers of any information about the complaints/grievance may be interviewed by the Human Resource Manager to provide written accounts of any activities relative to the issue. - 4.
-After a review of all the documentation by the Human Resource Manager a decision will be written and provided to the student and the person who is being accused of discrimination or harassment.
+1. The student first contacts the Dean of Students, Safety & Compliance Officer, or Human Resource Manager to provide a written description of the discrimination or harassment activity causing the complaint/grievance.
+This contact must take place within fourteen days of the date of the action.

+- 2. The Dean of Students, Safety & Compliance Office, or Human Resource Manager will meet with the person who is the subject of the complaint/grievance to document, in written form, information about the incident.
+This meeting must take place within seven college days of the filing of the complaint/grievance. - 3.
+Additional persons who may be witnesses or observers of any information about the complaint/grievance may be interviewed by the Dean of Students, Safety & Compliance Officer, or Human Resource Manager to provide written accounts of any activities relative to the issue. - 4.
+After a review of all the documentation by the Dean of Students, Safety & Compliance Officer, and Human Resource Manager, a decision will be written and provided to the student and the person who is being accused of discrimination or harassment.
 If the investigation confirms that discrimination or harassment occurred, the college will take corrective action including discipline up to and including immediate dismissal, as appropriate.
 Discipline may include verbal and written reprimand, reassignment, suspension, counseling, termination, or any combination of these actions.
-A decision must be made within 30 days of receiving documentation. - 5.
+A decision must be made within 30 days of receiving documentation.
 Confidentiality of all parties involved will be respected to the extent of the law; retaliation against anyone reporting discrimination or harassment is prohibited.
-Similarly, filing a false complaint will result in serious consequences.
+Similarly, filing a false complaint will result in serious consequences. - 5.
+If the student is not satisfied with the written response, he/she has five college days to request in writing that a grievance committee hear the matter.
+This request is given to the TMCC Vice President.
+A hearing will be scheduled within five college days.
+The recommendations of the grievance committee will be provided to the TMCC Vice President within five college days of the hearing.
+The Vice President in conference with the President will have seven college days to decide whether to accept the recommendation of the committee or to render a different decision.
+The TMCC Vice President will notify the student in writing within that period.
+The President's decision is final and cannot be appealed.
+In cases where the complaint involves the Vice President, the President will hear the complaint/grievance.
+In cases where the complaint/grievance involves the TMCC President, the Board of Directors will hear the complaint/grievance.